This page provides the release notes for the Agora Video SDK for Android.

 - Occasional ghost images.

-- Occasional green lines at the bottom of the video when a user switches from a low stream to a high stream in the communication mode.
+- Occasional green lines at the bottom of the video when a user switches from a low stream to a high stream video in the Communication profile.

 - Occasional crashes after interoperating with devices of other platforms for some Android devices.